-Our new dinner menu has been designed using a wide variety of meal options to reflect the cultural diversity of our school.
-Our new Head Chef is called Michel and he has been working hard with all our existing kitchen staff in order to prepare the meals to an impressively high standard; using fresh herbs and raw ingredients.
+Our dinner menu has been designed using a wide variety of meal options to reflect the cultural diversity of our school.
+Our kitchen staff prepare meals to an impressively high standard; using fresh herbs and raw ingredients.

 All our meat and poultry is certified 'halal' and no pork is prepared or served on the premises.
 We also promote and encourage healthy eating, by including unlimited fruit and vegetables to each child with their meal.